imagingbook/parboiled-modular/README.md

   Note that the original library could not be imported into a modularized Java project due to package overlaps in modules `org.parboiled.core` and ``org.parboiled.java``.
 To separate package `parboiled`, the contained classes in module `org.parboiled.java` were relocated to a _new package_ named `parboiled.parser`.
-* Module `org.parboiled.core` is 1:1 compatible with the original library.
+* Module `org.parboiled.core` is 1:1 drop-in compatible with the original library.
 * In module `org.parboiled.java`, the following classes moved from package `parboiled` to the new package `parboiled.parser`:
   * `BaseActions`,
   * `BaseParser`,